nickblt/cloudplayer-growler/README.md

 I like getting growl notifications of new tracks being played and I missed this feature when I started to use Google Play instead of iTunes.
 I wrote an NPAPI browser plugin to create a javascript->Growl bridge which you can find [here](https://github.com/nletourneau/JSGrowl), this extension uses that in order to send everything off.

-Big thanks to [asavartsov](https://github.com/asavartsov) for the [cloudplayer-scrobbler](https://github.com/asavartsov/cloudplayer-scrobbler/tree/google-music) source which I hacked up to use here, saved me a lot of time.
+Big thanks to [asavartsov](https://github.com/asavartsov) for the [cloudplayer-scrobbler](https://github.com/asavartsov/cloudplayer-scrobbler/tree/google-music) source which originally, saved me a lot of time.
+I have since moved on to a different style of getting the playing track information and stopped using any of his code.

 License
 =======

 (The MIT License)

-Copyright (c) 2011 Nicholas Letourneau ( http://nicholasletorneau.com )
+Copyright (c) 2011 2012 Nicholas Letourneau ( http://nicholasletorneau.com )

-contentscript.js and background.js also Copyright (c) 2011 Alexey Savartsov <asavartsov@gmail.com>, Brad Lambeth <brad@lambeth.us>,

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the